slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 In 2019.5, someone's Coinbase account suffered a SIM Port Attack (SIM card transfer attack), and unfortunately lost more than 100,000 US dollars of cryptocurrency.
 The attack process is roughly as follows:

 The attacker obtained the privacy information of the target user through social engineering and other methods, and tricked the Mobile phone operator to issue him a new SIM card, and then he easily took over the target user's Coinbase account  through the same mobile phone number.
 The SIM has been transferred, which is very troublesome.
-It’s very troublesome if your SIM card got transferred by the attacker, as nowadays, many of the online services use our mobile phone number as a direct authentication factor or 2FA.
+It's very troublesome if your SIM card got transferred by the attacker, as nowadays, many of the online services use our mobile phone number as a direct authentication factor or 2FA.
 This is a very centralized authentication mechanism, and the mobile phone number becomes the weak point.

 For detailed analysis, please refer to:
 >https://medium.com/coinmonks/the-most-expensive-lesson-of-my-life-details-of-sim-port-hack-35de11517124

 The defence suggestion for this is actually simple:enable a well-known 2FA solution.

 The SIM card has another risk:that is, if the phone is lost or stolen, it will be embarrassing that the bad guy can take out the SIM card and use it.
 Here is what I did: Enable the SIM card password (PIN code), so every time when I turn on my phone or use my SIM card in a new device, I need to enter the correct password.
 Please ask Google for detailed howtos.
-Here’s the reminder from me: don't forget this password, otherwise it will be very troublesome.
+Here's the reminder from me: don't forget this password, otherwise it will be very troublesome.

 ### GPG